dotnet/core/release-notes/6.0/known-issues.md

 ## .NET SDK

-.NET 6.0 only works with Visual Studio 2022 version 17.0 or later and MSBuild 17.0 or later.
+.NET 6 is supported with Visual Studio 2022 and MSBuild 17.
+It is not supported with Visual Studio 2019 and MSBuild 16.

-If you try to build using a lower version of MSBuild say 16.11 you will get:
+If you build .NET 6 projects with MSBuild 16.11, for example, you will see the following error:

 `warning NETSDK1182: Targeting .NET 6.0 in Visual Studio 2019 is not supported`

-We recommend to upgrade to MSBuild 17 in such cases.

 ### RC 1
 #### 1. Optional workloads on Windows (arm64)